 On August 23, 2012, our Board of Directors approved a three year share repurchase authorization of up to \$600 million of our Class A common stock, which we refer to as the 2012 repurchase authorization, pursuant to which we repurchased shares on the open market under a Rule 10b5-1 plan.
-During fiscal 2014, we repurchased 514,357 shares under the 2012 repurchase authorization, at an average price of \$170.15 per share, for an aggregate purchase price of \$87.5 million.
-During fiscal 2013 we purchased 1,992,250 shares under the 2012 repurchase authorization, at an average price of \$166.73 per share, for an aggregate purchase price of \$332.1 million.
-On June 5, 2014, our Board of Directors terminated this repurchase authorization.
+On June 5, 2014, our Board terminated the 2012 repurchase authorization.